supercompute/nodewaste/index.md

 - type: heroblock
   template: heroblock
   section_id: hero
-  title: 'Zero waste for All '
+  title: Zero waste for all
   component: hero_block.html
-  content: "#### The time has come for zero waste to grow up. "
+  content: Nodewaste is the scaling solution needed to bring zero waste to all reducing
+    contamination and sorting completely at home
   image: "/images/Asset 1@4x.png"
   actions: []
 layout: home